Kishore2005-Tech/evasion-product-landing-page/README.md

 Overview

-Evasion is a sleek, minimal, and visually engaging ecommerce UI built for showcasing a single premium product (bottle) with a strong focus on
+Evasion is a minimal, and visually engaging ecommerce UI built for showcasing a single premium product (bottle) with a strong focus on

 Conversion driven design
 Clean product storytelling